 The Acqua Hotel

 Mill Valley, CA

 These two old friends - a Benedictine monk and a Buddhist teacher - met up in 2012 before a rapt crowd and had a lively conversation that focused on grateful living practice and how we can incorporate it into our daily lives via a simple “Stop!
 Look!
 Go!” process.
 The evening was filmed by a crew known for their excellent work on CBS's 60 Minutes, and you can listen and watch now, too!
 DVDs are available here.

 The Palace of Fine Arts

 A full-day event in 2011 with music, poetry and movement, with discussion and discourse from luminaries from around the world, including Brother David, David Whyte, Angeles Arrien, Fritjof Capra, Chungliang Al Huang, and many others—all with intention of spreading the joy of gratefulness.
 See the program from this marvelous day.

 After extensive world travels and four books written in the span of a couple of years, Br.
 David was up for doing a special Gratefulness Gathering in the form of a relaxing cruise.
 During the 2011 Alaska Cruise he gave some of his clearest, most inspired teachings about the practice of grateful living to a group of 85 people who came along.
 Our staff and volunteers at A Network for Grateful Living (ANG*L) were fortunate to capture these talks on film to share with you in the form of e-course.

 from the Benefit Reading

 San Francisco, CA

-Now you can relive the Poetry of Gratefulness 2008 or experience it for the first time, through a DVD or CD created by Conference Recording Services, or you can view free video clips.
+Relive the 2008 Poetry of Gratefulness Event or experience it for the first time, through a DVD or CD created by Conference Recording Services, or you can view free video clips.